shubhamranswal/shubhamranswal/README.md

 ### 👨‍💻 About Me
 - 💼 Software Engineer at **Thales Group**, working on **payment security infrastructure** with Thales payShield 10K.
 - 🔐 Experienced in cryptographic standards (**RSA, ECC, AES, DES**) and ISO/ANSI protocols for securing financial transactions.
-- ⚡ Built a **Golang utility** to automate HSM configuration and MultiLMK setup — reduced setup time by 50% with 100% accuracy.
 - 🛠️ Skilled in **backend, app, and full-stack development** with **Python, Go, Flutter, Firebase, and modern web technologies**.
-- 🤖 Explored **Generative AI** to build chatbots and data-driven applications.
 - 🌐 Portfolio Website: [shubham-ranswal.web.app](https://shubham-ranswal.web.app/)
 - ✍️ I also write at my blog: [Bluebytes](http://shubham-ranswal.web.app/bluebytes).
 - 🌱 Always exploring new ways to apply technology to solve real-world challenges.